abajcsy/human-robot-interaction/_announcements/week-3.md

 date: 2025-09-09
 ---

 Lecture on solving probability and Bayes rule posted.
+Lecture on intent inference and expression posted.